 Benefits of using Google’s offline conversion API.

-While Facebook only allows you to set a single conversion event per ad-set, Google (API LINK) has Conversion Actions Sets (CAS).
-CAS are a collection of conversion events; that can be every event from the entire full or just selected events.
+While Facebook only allows you to set a single conversion event per ad set, Google (API LINK) has Conversion Actions Sets (CAS).
+CAS is a collection of conversion events; that can be every event from the entire full or just selected events.
 If you use CAS, then it will optimize for the entire funnel.
 Which events should you add to a CAS?
 You are going to have to experiment.
 For each signal, you send think about its:

 - Funnel Depth

 Paid marketing (search engine and paid social) is a complex process because there are so many variables.
 Plus nearly an infinite number of ways to control them.
 As performance marketers, it’s time to give up on most of your manual optimizations — there is still plenty of manual work to do, it’s just on a different level.